Jadeni77/Calendar/Assignment6/src/README.md

 not be entirely accurate because of this, but it is close enough.
 * Code Refactoring:
   * Xiaobin incorporated the Observer pattern into the CalendarModel class.
-  * Christopher made the small change to the Event class.
+  * Christopher made the small changes to the Event and ManagerModel classes.
 * GUI View
   * Xiaobin created the structure of the GUI, placing the buttons and text fields.
 He also created and maintained the 'Month View' section.